motopress/mphb-divi/readme.txt

 == Changelog ==

 = 1.0.7, Oct 7 2022 =
-* Added support for the price conversion in the availability calendar.
+* Added display prices in the availability calendar.

 = 1.0.6, Nov 23 2021 =
 * Security - sanitization and escaping.